Maria de Medeiros

-Maria Esteves de Medeiros Victorino de Almeida, DamSE (born 19 August 1965), known professionally as Maria de Medeiros (/pt/), is a Portuguese actress, director, and singer who has been involved in both European and American film-productions.
+Maria Esteves de Medeiros Victorino de Almeida (born 19 August 1965), known professionally as Maria de Medeiros (/pt/), is a Portuguese actress, director, and singer who has been involved in both European and American film-productions.

 Early life

 Maria de Medeiros was born in Lisbon, Portugal, the daughter of musician and composer António Victorino de Almeida.
 She played her first part on screen at the age of 15.
 At 18, she moved to France to pursue her acting studies and was a student at the Conservatoire national supérieur d'art dramatique (CNSAD), graduating in 1988.

 Medeiros is the first Portuguese woman to be designated a UNESCO Artist for Peace.

 Career

 Film

 Medeiros's resemblance to Anaïs Nin landed her the primary role in Henry & June (1990), in which she played the author.
 In 1990, she played the role of Maria in Ken McMullen's film about the rise of the Paris Commune, 1871.
 In 1994, Medeiros appeared in Quentin Tarantino's Pulp Fiction playing Fabienne, the girlfriend of Butch Coolidge, played by Bruce Willis.

-In 2000, she had a role in the Medeiros directed film April Captains about the 1974 Carnation Revolution in Portugal.
+In 2000, she directed and starred in the film April Captains about the 1974 Carnation Revolution in Portugal.
 The film was screened in the Un Certain Regard section at the 2000 Cannes Film Festival.

 In 2003, Medeiros appeared as a hairdresser in the movie My Life Without Me starring Sarah Polley.
 She has starred in the Canadian movie The Saddest Music in the World (2004) directed by Guy Maddin and co-starring Isabella Rossellini and Mark McKinney.